-So, which type of insulation is easiest to install, and how thick should loft insulation be?
-Our guide to buying loft insulation can answer those questions and more.
-When it comes to installing, use our loft insulation installation guide.
+If you’re wondering which type of insulation is easiest to install and how thick should insulation be, this guide is for you.
+We’ll answer those questions and more.

 Table of contents